American and British English grammatical differences: Subject–verb agreement

 In American English (AmE), collective nouns are almost always singular in construction: the committee was unable to agree.
 However, when a speaker wishes to emphasize that the individuals are acting separately, a plural pronoun may be employed with a singular or plural verb: the team takes their seats, rather than the team takes its seats.
 Such a sentence would most likely be recast as the team members take their seats.
-Despite exceptions such as usage in The New York Times, the names of sports teams are usually treated as plurals even if the form of the name is singular.
+With exceptions such as usage in The New York Times, the names of sports teams are usually treated as plurals even if the form of the name is singular.